 In the meantime, whistleblowers may submit tips to the Department of Transportation prior to the promulgation of the regulations.
 An attorney for the NHTSA confirmed in an email subsequently published online by the recipient that it is the appropriate agency to submit whistleblower tips under the FAST Act.
 The NHTSA attorney also confirmed that the statutory provisions are in effect and that early whistleblowers will receive the confidentiality protections specified in 49 U.S.C. § 30712(f).

 The law provides for the representation of auto whistleblowers by an attorney.
-If you are an employee of an auto manufacturer, part supplier or dealer, and have information about a serious safety issue with motor vehicles, please call 1-800-590-4116 to speak to Eric Young or another whistleblower attorney at McEldrew Young Purtell.
+If you are an employee of an auto manufacturer, part supplier or dealer, and have information about a serious safety issue with motor vehicles, please call 1-800-590-4116 to speak to Eric Young or another whistleblower attorney at McEldrew Young Purtell Merritt.